pgmharikrishnan/mongodb-atlas-search/README.md

 # mongodb-atlas-search

-mongodb-atlas-search is library for creating mongodb atlas mapping,autamating creation and updation of indexes as needed.
+mongodb-atlas-search is a library for creating mongodb atlas mapping, automating the creation and updation of atlas indexes as needed.

 ## Installation